Drulex/StickPass/README.md

 4. A pushbutton long press (greater than 1 second) will inject the idUsername, the TAB character and the idPassword.

 ## Limitations
-Some decisions were made to implement some features (most of them related to memory management) with limitations in order to satisfiy the requirements, but at the same time decrease complexity and ultimately save some time.
+Some decisions were made to implement some features (most of them related to memory management) with limitations in order to satisfy the requirements, but at the same time decrease complexity and ultimately save some time.
 I am obviously aware that these implementations are suboptimal and I plan on fixing them as soon as the semester is done and time allows.

 ##### Current limitations on version 1.0:
 1. Maximum of 8 credentials capacity as per scheme below: